Rhythm Drawing

 Rapid Drawing

-Once you establish a rhythm, the drawing goes ahead very rapidly.
+Once you establish a rhythm, everything goes ahead very easily and quickly.

 With free and regular movement of the hand, you will quickly progress.